cloudposse/terraform-aws-ssm-iam-role/README.md

 }
 ```

-### Example with permission for specific resources
+### Example With Permission For Specific Resources

 This example creates a role with the name `cp-prod-app-secrets` with permission to read the SSM parameters that begin with `secret-`,
 and gives permission to the entities specified in `assume_role_arns` to assume the role.